-Greg Abbott announces Texas’ first Border Czar amid surge of illegal migrant crossings - WFIN Local News
+Greg Abbott announces Texas’ first border czar amid surge of illegal migrant crossings - WFIN Local News

 CLICK HERE TO GET THE FOX NEWS APP

-In response to the federal government’s inaction on border security, the governor has launched several initiatives aimed at addressing the border crisis, including sending buses of migrants to sanctuary cities like Washington, D.C. and New York City, allocating $4 billion in funding for Texas’ border security efforts and deploying thousands of Texas National Guard soldiers and Texas Department of Public Safety troopers.
+In response to what he’s described as the federal government’s inaction on border security, the governor has launched several initiatives aimed at addressing the border crisis, including sending buses of migrants to sanctuary cities like Washington, D.C., and New York City, allocating $4 billion in funding for Texas’ border security efforts and deploying thousands of Texas National Guard soldiers and Texas Department of Public Safety troopers.

-“No Governor has dedicated more time, energy, and effort in terms of public safety, homeland security, and border security than Governor Abbott,” McCraw said at Monday’s press conference.
+“No governor has dedicated more time, energy, and effort in terms of public safety, homeland security, and border security than Governor Abbott,” McCraw said at Monday’s news conference.